fidalgodev/fidalgo_info/src/content/setup/homeItems.md

     },
     {
       name: 'Caldigit TS3 Plus',
-      description: "I absolutly live this device.
-It's a bit pricy, but in my opinion is the best Thunderbolt dock out there.
+      description: "I love this device.
+It's a bit pricy, but in my opinion, is the best Thunderbolt dock out there.
 It powers my laptop with 85W of power, and I connect every single device to it.
 Then only 1 thunderbolt cable plugs into my laptop.",
       link: 'https://www.amazon.co.uk/CalDigit-TS3-Plus-Thunderbolt-Dock-Space-Grey/dp/B07CVMV8VC/ref=sr_1_2?keywords=ts3+plus&qid=1581264607&sr=8-2',
       top: '38',
       left: '35',